celery/celery/docs/configuration.rst

-The default value for the `Task.send_error_emails` attribute, which if set to :const:`True` means errors occurring during task execution will be sent to :setting:`ADMINS` by e-mail.
+The default value for the `Task.send_error_emails` attribute, which if set to :const:`True` means errors occurring during task execution will be sent to :setting:`ADMINS` by email.

 .. setting:: CELERY_TASK_ERROR_WHITELIST

 CELERY_TASK_ERROR_WHITELIST
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A white list of exceptions to send error e-mails for.
+A white list of exceptions to send error emails for.

 .. setting:: ADMINS